strategineer/personal-website/content/bin/links.md

 ---
 title: Miscellaneous Links
 is_readable: true
-blurb: A bunch of links.
+summary: A bunch of links.
 What did you expect?
 ---
 - [My CV](/cv)
 - [My projects](/projects)